Updated June 2026 · Verified against Government of BC / Ministry of Environment guidelines

 50%

 CleanBC Industry Fund offers funding that varies by project.
 Major provincial fund investing $368M+ since 2019 across 173 projects, supporting BC industrial operations to reduce greenhouse gas emissions.
 The program covers up to 50% of eligible costs.
-Open (2025 intake).
+Open (2026 intake — opened April 1, 2026; no stated closing date).
 (As of March 2026, verified against Government of BC / Ministry of Environment program guidelines)

 Eligibility & Details